 If you’re partial to a holiday with all of the dazzle minus the hassle, head on over to Great Fosters, the countryside retreat that’s got the bubbly, pool views and spa treatments on tap this summer.

-They’ve recently launched their summer pool series that’s packed full of glasses of Nyetimber on arrival, poolside views, holistic treatments, summer lunches and personal butler service.
-Boasting over 50 acres of ornate gardens, 43 tudor-style suites and bedrooms and one of the UK’s smallest Michelin Star restaurants, Great Fosters is slotted just outside of London, making it the perfect place for a quick weekend getaway or staycation with the kids or the perfect excuse for a bit of ‘me’ time.
+Unwind with a Utopia spa massage or let the experts do their magic with a dazzling facial.
+The hotel is home to over 50 acres of ornate gardens, 43 tudor-style suites and bedrooms and one of the UK’s smallest Michelin Star restaurants.
+Great Fosters is slotted just outside of London, making it the perfect place for a quick weekend getaway or staycation with the kids or the perfect excuse for a bit of ‘me’ time.

 Stroude Road, Egham TW20 9UR